-Orange oil products work well even at removing adhesive stuck on glass or a price tag stuck on a vase.
+Orange oil products, like orange essential oil, work well even at removing adhesive stuck on glass or a price tag stuck on a vase.

 I hope I have shown you throughout my blogs how we can create clean and safe homes—naturally.
 Often what we find in the fridge and pantry is all we need to clean our homes.

-The best way to use orange oil is to find the area with grease or other sticky residue, apply the product (always testing in a small and inconspicuous area first), and then let it sit for about 15 minutes.
-Afterwards a quick wipe should remove all residue.
+The best way to use orange essential oil is to find the area with grease or another sticky residue, apply the product (always testing in a small and inconspicuous area first), and then let it sit for about 15 minutes.
+Afterward, a quick wipe with a microfiber cloth should remove all residue.
 Follow it up with a water rinse.

 I hope this has enlightened you to yet another very cool aspect of the orange!